ds-91/ProductLineOOP/README.md

 ![Database Diagram](res/db_diagram.png)

 ### Getting Started
-To get started, clone the repository and run the program from main.
+To get started, clone the repository, import into IntelliJ, and run the program from main.

 ### Built With
 Java 8, JavaFX, H2, and IntelliJ